 Your vehicle manufacturer will make multiple attempts to contact you to arrange for airbag replacement.
 If their efforts are unsuccessful, Roads and Maritime will write to you up to three times, outlining the steps you need to take to have the airbag replaced.

 If you do not take the necessary steps to have your vehicle rectified, your vehicle's registration will be suspended.
 This means you cannot drive or sell the vehicle or transfer ownership of the vehicle until you provide evidence of airbag replacement.

 If you provide evidence that the faulty airbag has been replaced, Roads and Maritime will not commence action to suspend your vehicle's registration.

-If you received a warning letter from us asking you to replace your Alpha airbag, please follow the below instructions.
+If you received a warning letter from us asking you to replace your airbag, please follow the below instructions.

 Manager Regulatory Systems and Assurance

 PO Box 3035

 For general Takata inquiries, please call 1300 782 230.

 It's against the law to drive the vehicle or allow someone else to drive it on a road or road related area if your vehicle’s registration is suspended.
 The current penalty for driving or parking an unregistered light vehicle is $673.

 For more information on penalties, visit unregistered vehicle offences.